Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

-so $w_n$ is the pushdown of a coloured commutator (see \cref{coloured-commutators}).
-While this fact is not used in the following arguments, it is still worthy of note, as we have seen in \cref{sec:upper-bounds} that upper bounds on the almost-flat area of the ``building blocks'' (that is, pushdown of monochromatic words, coloured bigons, and coloured commutators) yield an upper bound on the Dehn function of $\bbg \Gamma$.
-This means that the Dehn function should be witnessed by a family of such words. \end{remark}
+So, the word $w_n=[w'_n,w''_n]$ is the pushdown of the coloured commutator $[\colword{w'_n}{b_1}, \colword{w''_n}{a_1}]$ (recall \cref{coloured-commutators}).
+While this fact is not used in the following arguments, it is still worthy of note: we have seen in \cref{sec:upper-bounds} that upper bounds on the almost-flat area of the pushdowns of fundamental pieces (monochromatic words, coloured bigons, and coloured commutators) yield an upper bound on the Dehn function of $\bbg \Gamma$.
+This suggests that the Dehn functions of $\bbg\Gamma$ should be witnessed by a family of such words. \end{remark}